 "Would you have fought him for me?"

 "I would have."
 He knew his expression was hard.
 No prevaricating, no seasoning the truth to make it more palatable for her.
 He would have fought Morris for her.
-He might even have killed Morris for her--but she didn't need to know that.
+He might even have killed Morris for her—but she did not need to know that.

 "I guess I could stay at your place.
 See how it goes."

 She nodded.
 And then she smiled.
 A shadow of her old smile, but still a real one.
 He felt something inside him unclench at the realization she might be all right.
-That Morris hadn't broken her.
+That Morris had not broken her.

 "Are you ready?" he asked, taking the larger satchel.
 He meant a good deal more than just ready to leave the house.
 He had a feeling she understood that.